dsimon/UNCMP/README.md

 What follows is a wish list of enhancements that I'd be more than happy to see implemented if you've got the time.

-  o Support for garbled files (encrypted) o Rewrite getcode() in module DLZW1213.C in assembly
+  - Support for garbled files (encrypted)
-    (NOTE: as of version 1.04, getcode is right now near optimal speed) (NOTE: as of version 1.20, getcode is in assembly, but not hand coded.
-A handcoded 80386 version would be nice ;>) o Faster RLE decoding (with large buffer handling) ->o Support for crushing (arctype 10)<- o Support for wildcard archive names (ie. 'UNCMP -o *.arc *.c' would extract all the *.C files from every ARC file in the current directory) o Self-extracting archive capability
+  - Rewrite getcode() in module DLZW1213.C in assembly (NOTE: as of version 1.04, getcode is right now near optimal speed) (NOTE: as of version 1.20, getcode is in assembly, but not hand coded.
+A handcoded 80386 version would be nice ;>)
+  - *Faster RLE decoding (with large buffer handling)*
+  - Support for crushing (arctype 10)
+  - Support for wildcard archive names (ie. 'UNCMP -o *.arc *.c' would extract all the *.C files from every ARC file in the current directory)
+  - Self-extracting archive capability
     (How do you make an EXE think of the rest of itself as an archive?)
-->o Compatiblity with more archive formats (ZIP/LZH)?
-What do you think?<-
+  - *Compatiblity with more archive formats (ZIP/LZH)?
+What do you think?*

 Any speed improvements to UNCMP are welcome.